Pathani: Raaths

 The word Raath comes from the Sanskrit word ratha, meaning chariot, to symbolize that they are bearers of the founder's legacy.

 Language and culture

 Language

 They speak the Gangoli dialect of Kumaoni (गंगोली कुमाँऊनी) and Hindi.

 Religion

-The majority of the Hindu population worships the Hindu pantheon as well as other local deities such as Golu Devta, Kaisinn, Kalbisht, and Nanda Devi, similar to other Kumaonis.
+The majority of the Hindu population worships the Hindu pantheon as well as other local deities such as Aidi Devta, Golu Devta, Kaisinn, Kalbisht, and Nanda Devi, similar to other Kumaonis.

 The clan's principal deity is Sem Dev (सैम देव), who is always invoked along with his brother Haru Dev (हरु देव), the divine spirit of Raja Harish of the Chands.
 The Dhuri Pathanis also worship Ma Haatkalik, Mata of Gangolihaat and Pardevi along with Haru-Sem.

 Customs

 As Kumaoni Rajputs, their customs and culture are the same as other Kumaonis.
 The tradition of Kumaoni Holi, Jhoda and Chanchari songs, and Jaagar the ballads of Gods, Sarau and Choliya the sword dances of Kumaon are a cherished part of their culture.